-Watch the ground…Grounded.
+Watch from the ground…Grounded.

 I live inside my head a lot, and the image of watching my troubles float away while I stay firmly on the ground — and capable of walking away — is comforting.
 But I’d like to use it more.
 I’d like to improve my ability to let go of what’s unnecessary or out of my control and simplify my thoughts.
 I’d like to be able to plant my feet on the ground and be mindful of where I am at any given moment, mindful of what’s truly important in my life while ignoring the chatter.